Window Blinds Will Now Be Manufactured Differently Due To Child Safety Concerns

 — TODAY (@TODAYshow) December 17, 2018

 Ralph Vasami, the executive director of the industry group Window Covering Manufacturers Association, issued a public statement regarding the new safety standard.

 “The standard’s new requirements segments the market into custom and stock, and requires all stock products, sold in stores and online, to be cordless or have inaccessible or short cords,” he said.

 Custom blinds with the longer cord can still be ordered in the case of special circumstances such as a physical disability.
 However, they won’t be sold in stores or found online.
 The U.S. Consumer Product Safety Commission hopes that the change will help prevent these tragedies in American homes.
 The new legislation is also meant to reiterate to parents the danger that common household appliances can pose to young children.
-Most familys with children know to child-proof their house.
+Most families with children know to child-proof their house.
 They may nail down heavy pieces of furniture and place child locks on cabinets and shelves.
 However, curtain blinds are often overlooked as a potential safety concern.

 The danger of window coverings was brought into the spotlight in 2016 when NFL running back Reno Mahe lost his daughter to accidental strangulation.
 The 3-year-old had been playing with a friend in the family home and was later found dead after pulling on the blinds and getting wrapped up in the cord.
 The tragic incident opened up conversation about how to redesign these fixtures to remove the danger they pose.
 Finally, real action has now been taken that will hopefully save the lives of countless children.